JetBrains Fleet 1.48 Help

 After you click the Enable button, you may have to wait for some time, while the backend is being prepared.

-With Smart Mode enabled, you can run your project.
-For that, you can use a gutter icon in the editor, or you can create a run configuration that will allow you to fine-tune the way your application should be run.
+With Smart Mode enabled and a configured Rust interpreter, you can run your project.
+You can use the gutter icon in the editor or create a run configuration to fine-tune how your application is executed.

-Navigate to the entry point of your application and click the run icon in the gutter.
-Select Run `run <find_average>`.
+• Navigate to the entry point of your application and click the run icon in the gutter.
+Select Run `configuration-name`.

 Alternatively, paste and edit the following code: